Lessercomputer/Nursery/README.md

 # Nursery
-**Nursery** is a persistent object framework (object-oriented database) for Cocoa.
+**Nursery** is an embeddable object-oriented database framework for Cocoa.

 ## Overview
 * Written in Objective-C.
-* Implemented ONLY with the Foundation framework of Cocoa and Core Foundation framework(for creating sockets).
+* Implemented ONLY with the Foundation framework of Cocoa and Core Foundation framework (for creating sockets).
 * ACID characteristics.
 * Lazy loading.
 * Garbage Collection and Compaction.